-Our list of 10 Offbeat Places to Visit in Uttarakhand has locations that aren’t exactly commercialized conventional ‘tourist destination’, these are ‘travellers’ destinations’.
-A tourist visits places but a traveller explores and drinks in new sites with all the exotic experiences that will come along.
+Our list of 10 Offbeat Places to in Uttarakhand has locations that aren’t exactly commercialized conventional ‘tourist destination’, these are ‘travellers’ destinations’.
+A tourist visits places but a traveler explores and drinks in new sites with all the exotic experiences that will come along.

-In this article, we cover some of the most uncommon places of this Shangri-la.
-Let us take a look at the 10 offbeat places that Uttarakhand has in store for us, travellers:
+In this article, we cover some of the most less known places of Uttarakhand – that is our Shangri-la.
+Let us take a look at the 10 offbeat places in Uttarakhand it has in store for us, travelers:

 If I had to describe Binsar in one word, it would be ‘timeless’.
 Binsar is timeless because a place as rich in natural beauty as this has no comparison with the stereotypical, automated life that we live in.
 Located on the Jhandi Dhar hills, Binsar is where travellers come to lose themselves to the nature.